Today Elyssa shares her picks for the 11 best tapas bars in Santiago de Compostela. I’ve taste tested them all and they’re worth a visit!

 2. Casa Marcelo

-Truly an outstanding and original experience, this chic bar features Galician tapas with a Japanese touch.
+Truly an outstanding and original experience, chic Casa Marcelo features Galician tapas with a Japanese touch.
 If you’re hungry for an innovative, gourmet spin on Galician classics, this fusion restaurant is a must-visit.

 3. Os Concheiros